The systolic constant of orientable Bieberbach 3-manifolds: The systolic ratio of

 \subsection{The manifold $C_2$ as a quotient of the torus $(T,g_c)$}

-To get a manifold homeomorphic to $C_2$, we can take an arbitrary $\Delta$, then consider the quotient by the same transformations as before.
+To get a manifold homeomorphic to $C_2$, we can take an arbitrary plane lattice $\Delta$, then consider the quotient of $(\RR^3,h)$ by the same transformations as before.
 To increase the most the systolic ratio, $\Delta$ should have the smallest volume possible, i.e. it should be hexagonal.
-It is nevertheless interessting to get this manifold as a quotient of the torus $(T,g_c)$, i.e. when $\Delta$ is the "special" square lattice.
-We denote by $(C_2,g_c)$ the quotient of $(T,g_c)$ by the subgroup generated by $\sigma$.
+It is nevertheless interesting to get this manifold as a quotient of the torus $(T,g_c)$, i.e. when $\Delta$ is the "special" square lattice.
+We denote by $(C_2,g_c)$ the quotient of $(T,g_c)$ by the subgroup generated by $\sigma$ ($(x,y,z)\mapsto (-x,-y,z+\pi)$).

 When $a= \pi/4$, the intersection of $(T,g_c)$ with one of the planes $x=0$ or $y=0$ is the covering torus of the Klein-Bavard bottle (c.f. \cite{bavard}, see also \cite{E-L}).
-More generally, the intersection with planes containing the axis $z$ is a singular surface (a cylinder or a torus) of curvature $+1$ where it is smooth.
-It turns out to be true that with a good choice of the parameter $a$ the manifold $(C_2,g_c)$ admits a systolic ratio greater than $\sqrt{3}/2$, and the calculation is based, as in the case of $(T,g_{hex})$, on the fact that the distance in $(T,g_c)$ between a point and its image by $\sigma$ is greater than $\pi$ (c.f. \ref{distsigma}).
+It turns out that with a good choice of the parameter $a$ the manifold $(C_2,g_c)$ admits a systolic ratio greater than $\sqrt{3}/2$, and the calculation is based, as in the case of $(T,g_{hex})$, on the fact that the distance in $(T,g_c)$ between a point and its image by $\sigma$ is greater than $\pi$ (c.f. \ref{distsigma}).